refactor-group/.github/profile/README.md

 Currently we:

-1. Build useful projects that solve real world problems with a current focus on ambient environment sensing applications like room air conditions and visualizing highly localized paragliding climate conditions.
-The focus will expand over time to other applications like specific ways to help solve climate change or truly better many lives in specific ways.
+1. Build full scale and useful projects that solve real world problems
 2. Are a place to learn and grow your comprehensive software development skillset with others who have all levels of experience (just getting started to multiple decades of software building experience) from around the world.
 Learn how to build and maintain professional software over a complete lifecycle.
-3. Provide opportunities for you to gain experience through practicing software development alongside a diverse set of engineers.
+3. Provide opportunities for you to gain experience through practicing software development alongside a diverse set of beginning and experienced Rust developers.

 We hang out on a Slack instance called [Rust Never Sleeps](https://rustneversleepshq.slack.com/).